Fluxflare1/SMTP/README.md

 Docker Setup

-1. From the root of the project, use Docker Compose to build and run the containers:
+1. From the project root, use Docker Compose:

 docker-compose up --build

 API Documentation

-All service APIs are documented using Postman.
-To access the Postman collection:
+API documentation is available in Postman:

 1. Open Postman.

-2. Import the collection from the /docs folder or via a provided link.
+2. Import the collection from the /docs folder or via the provided link.

-3. Use the API keys and environment variables as described in the Postman environment setup guide.
+3. Configure API keys and environment variables as per the setup guide.

 Running Tests

-Unit tests for backend services are located in the /tests directories.
-Run the tests using:
+For backend services:

 python manage.py test